About Beth Vrabel

 Find out more about the book and where to order your copy here.

-Life in Stinkville stinks.
 After moving to the small paper mill town, Alice seems different--disabled even--for the first time.
-She vows to prove to her struggling family and her new town that she's strong and capable, despite (maybe even because of) of albinism and blindness.
-The more Alice confronts her blindness, the more everyone else seems to see her for the first time.
+She plans to prove to her struggling family and her new town that she's strong and capable, despite (maybe even because of) of her blindness.

 "Disorientation encompasses not only place and attitude, but also the rarely explored ambivalence of being disabled on a spectrum.
 Alice's insistence that she's "not that blind" rings true with both stubbornness and confusion as she avails herself of some tools while not needing others, in contrast to typically unambiguous portrayals."